-The AW19 catwalk shows have wrapped, so it’s time to round-up the most beautiful makeup looks from the shows and pick out the trends we’ll all be talking about come autumn.
+AW19 is here, so it’s time to recap the most beautiful makeup looks from the shows and pick out the trends to try now.
 I love seeing what my fellow makeup artists are coming up with backstage, and this season didn’t disappoint.
 Amongst my favourites were the block colour lids at Carolina Herrera, Tom Pecheaux’s fun 80s vibe at Moschino and Pat McGrath’s gothic vibe at Versace.

 Read my round-up of the trends, below